 What to Do Nearby

 In addition to a dose of history, the Buckhead neighborhood offers plenty of activities for visitors.
 For retail enthusiasts, Buckhead Atlanta offers luxury shopping with apparel, home and beauty brands ranging from Dior, Tom Ford and Billy Reid to Diptyque and Nars, while nearby Lenox Square and Phipps Plaza are two of the city's best shopping malls.
-Buckhead is also a top dining destination, offering everything from romantic restaurants to family fare, international food and more.
-Visit our guide to the neighborhood's best restaurants here.
+The neighborhood is also a top dining destination, offering everything from romantic restaurants to family fare, international food and more.
+To narrow down your options, visit our guide to the best restaurants in Buckhead.

 Located just south of Buckhead, Midtown offers everything from world class museums like the High Museum of Art and the Center for Puppetry Arts as well as the Atlanta Botanical Garden and Piedmont Park, the city's largest green space.